The wave and its parts:

 The yellow line represents the position of the medium as a wave travels through it.
 We simply say that the yellow line is the wave.
 If we consider the rope mentioned before, this wave could be created by vertically shaking the end of the rope.

 Often, when several waves are traveling along a medium as shown above, the continuous group of waves is called a wave train.
+And, since the waves are made again and again, with each wave requiring the same amount of time for its creation, we say that the wave is periodic.

 The section of the wave that rises above the undisturbed position is called the crest.
 That section which lies below the undisturbed position is called the trough.
 These sections are labeled in the following diagram: